r4victor/tenthousandmeters/content/blog/python_bts_07.md

 Typically, classes have a non-zero `tp_dictoffset`.
 The only exception is classes that define the `__slots__` attribute.
 This attribute is an optimization.
 We'll cover the essentials first and disccus `__slots__` later.

 A type's dictionary is a dictionary of a type object.
 Just like the `func_dict` member of a function points to the function's dictionary, the `tp_dict` slot of a type points to the type's dictionary.
-The crucial difference between the dictionary of an ordinary object and the dictionary of a type is that CPython knows about `tp_dict`, so it doesn't need to locate the dictionary of a type via `tp_dictoffset`.
-Since `tp_dictoffset` of `type` is unnecessary, it's set to `0`.
-Handling the type's dictionary in a general way would indroduce an additional level of indirection and, as we'll see, wouldn't bring much benefit.
+The crucial difference between the dictionary of an ordinary object and the dictionary of a type is that CPython knows about `tp_dict`, so it can avoid locating the dictionary of a type via `tp_dictoffset`.
+Handling the type's dictionary in a general way would indroduce an additional level of indirection and wouldn't brings much benefit.

 Now, when we know what descriptors are and where attributes are stored, we're ready to see what the `PyObject_GenericGetAttr()` and `PyObject_GenericSetAttr()` functions do.